Green Stewardship & Educational Initiatives

 Ecosystem Restoration Timeline:

-- 2012: OM Sanctuary participated in a Hospitality Greening Assessment with the Waste Reduction Partners on February 3 & 22, 2012 of the facility to understand its carbon footprint.
-The Hospitality Greening Assessment received on April 4, 2012 has been guiding the implementation of the organization’s ongoing energy efficiency changes.
+- 2012: OM Sanctuary participated in a Hospitality Greening Assessment with the Waste Reduction Partners (WRP) on February 3 & 22, 2012 of the facility to understand its carbon footprint.
+The Hospitality Greening Assessment was executed by WRP along with Catawba College interns and OM Sanctuary volunteers.
+The assessment was received on April 4, 2012, with guides for the implementation of the organization’s ongoing energy efficiency changes.

-- 2014: In partnership with the Nature Conservancy, the first stage of the campus holistic Grounds Management Plan for OM Sanctuary was implemented.
+- 2014: In partnership with The Nature Conservancy and with the assistance of OM Sanctuary’s summer intern from William Smith College, the first stage of the campus holistic Forest Management Plan was implemented.

-- 2017: A Forest Carbon Sequestration Evaluation was prepared by the EcoForesters of Asheville for the OM Sanctuary forest on April 17, 2017.
+- 2017: A Forest Carbon Sequestration Evaluation’s was prepared on April 17, 2017 by the EcoForesters and OM Sanctuary’s intern from University of Southern Florida.

 - 2018: On April 6, 2018 a phase I, Prescribed Burn took place in the OM Sanctuary woodland acreage.
-The burn was lead by Nature Conservancy in partnership with Asheville Fire Department training crew.
+The burn was led by The Nature Conservancy in partnership with Asheville Fire Department training crew.

-- 2019: Beginning in March, OM Sanctuary will be accelerating the invasive plant removal.
-The treatments will consist of a combination of applied herbiary removal with goats, cut stumps, low-impact foliar treatments, and forestry mulching operations.
+- 2019: Beginning in March, OM Sanctuary accelerated the invasive plant removal.
+The treatments consist of a combination of applied herbiary removal with goats, cut stumps, low-impact foliar treatments, and forestry mulching operations.